MarcialRosales/rabbitmq-backup-and-restore/scenario1/README.md

 ```

-And one producer and one consumer application connected to the `main` site's RabbitMQ cluster only.
+It also deployed one producer and one consumer application on the `main-site` connected to the local RabbitMQ cluster.
 ```bash
 $ kubectl get deployments
 ```